Check other networks

 What's going on with the T-Mobile and Sprint merger?

-While the merger has been reluctantly approved by the Federal Communications Commission (FCC) and the Department of Justice, the merger is facing a legal challenge from 16 states concerned about rising prices for consumers.
+On 12 February a federal judge in the New York Court has ruled in favour of letting T-Mobile and Sprint merge.
+While the merger was reluctantly approved by the Federal Communications Commission (FCC) and the Department of Justice last year, it then faced a legal challenge from 16 states concerned about rising prices for consumers.

 The combined network has had to concede that it will sell Boost Mobile (a Sprint-owned MVNO) as well as valuable spectrum assets to Dish, effectively ensuring that the US mobile market will gain a new fourth major competitor.